-The B.B.A. program consists of a program requirement of 120 credit hours, including 60 credits of Core Business Courses, 30 credits of General Education Courses, and 30 credits of Elective Courses.
+The Bachelor of Business Administration program consists of a program requirement of 120 credit hours, including 60 credits of Core Business Courses, 30 credits of Integrative Studies Courses, and 30 credits of Elective Courses.
 Students may choose to complete a 15-credit concentration or a 30-credit dual concentration to satisfy their elective requirements.
-Students must complete one-hundred-twenty (120) prescribed credit hours with a program GPA of 2.0 or higher.
+Students must complete one-hundred-twenty (120) prescribed credit hours with a program grade point average of 2.0 or higher.

-Students may transfer up to 60 general education and elective credit hours to Westcliff from another accredited school.
-Additionally, students may be granted course waivers for up to 30 credit hours of the required B.B.A.
-Core Business Courses.
-In any option, 54 of the 60 general education and elective credit hours must have academic content.
+Students may transfer up to 60 Integrative Studies and elective credit hours to Westcliff from another accredited school.
+Additionally, students may be granted course waivers for up to 30 credit hours of the Core Business Courses.
+In any option, 54 of the 60 Integrated Studies and elective credit hours must have academic content.
 Please refer to the Transfer Credit and Course Waiver Policies for more detailed information and requirements.